p43lz3r/p43lz3r_Linux_VSCode_PlatformIO_Installer/README.md

 # Linux Mint Arduino/Embedded Development Setup

-**One-click script to install useful VSCode/Platformio IDE for Arduino and ESP32 embedded development.**
+**One-click script to install VSCode/Platformio IDE and other tools for Arduino and ESP32 embedded development.**

 ## 🚀 What This Script Does